ranaroussi/qtpylib/docs/source/sms.rst

 SMS Notification
 ================

-QTPy supports both automatic trade notifications via SMS and  custom messages (for example, when you want to SMS yourself signals without entering a trade).
+QTPy-Lib supports both automatic trade notifications via SMS and  custom messages (for example, when you want to SMS yourself signals without entering a trade).